mlochbaum/BQN-Musician/src/theory/symmetric.md

 ⟩
 -->

-With this division we get a new breakdown of the number of scale classes.
-We also show a cumulative sum: 17 symmetric classes and 352 total classes.
+After dividing we get a new breakdown of the number of scale classes, displayed below.
+We also tack on a cumulative sum: 17 symmetric classes and 352 total classes.
 The total of 352 is one higher than the one we derived in the [tertian scale](tertian.md) page because this method counts the scale with no notes.

         d12 ∾ (⊢ ≍ +`) sym12 ÷ d12